nukeador/nukeador.com/_pages/resume.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p><a href="https://www.nukeador.com/23/01/2020/modernizing-communities-the-mozilla-way/">Led the modernization of Mozilla’s global communities</a> aligning contributor motivation to organizational needs and priorities, and, by designing impactful opportunities for contribution, I unlocked Mozilla’s communities as a powerhouse of innovation.
-As an example -  In <a href="https://community.mozilla.org/es/campaigns/help-firefox-win-on-android-support-users-in-your-language/">the PlayStore Support Campaign</a>, 431 volunteers replied to 2200 reviews in a week in 9 languages, or the Firefox Preview Bug Hunter Campaign with more than 500 issues filed and 8000 installs in just two weeks that were fundamental to launch this browser to the market.</p>
+As an example -&nbsp; In <a href="https://community.mozilla.org/es/campaigns/help-firefox-win-on-android-support-users-in-your-language/">the PlayStore Support Campaign</a>, 431 volunteers replied to 2200 reviews in a week in 9 languages, or the Firefox Preview Bug Hunter Campaign with more than 500 issues filed and 8000 installs in just two weeks that were fundamental to launch this browser to the market.</p>
 <!-- /wp:paragraph --></div>
 <!-- /wp:column -->